Manot Cave: Discovery

 Manot Cave is situated in Western Galilee, about 10 km north of HaYonim Cave and 50 km northeast of Mt.
 Carmel.
-It was discovered accidentally during a construction work in 2008 when a bulldozer struck open its roof.
+It was discovered accidentally during construction work in 2008 when a bulldozer struck open its roof.
 Experts from the Cave Research Unit of Hebrew University of Jerusalem immediately made the initial survey.
 Important finds were stone tools, charcoal pieces, and human remains.
 The tools consisted of a Levallois point, burins, bladelets, overpassed blades, and Aurignacian tools such as nosed and carinated endscrapers.
 There were also remains of "fallow deer, red deer, mountain gazelle, horse, aurochs, hyena, and bear".
 The major find was an almost complete human skull.
 The finds were reported to the Israel Antiquities Authority (IAA), which granted another survey.
 Ofer Marder and H. Khalaily made the survey and found that it was a rich archaeological site.
 Recognising its importance, the IAA granted a full-scale excavation in 2010.
 For three weeks the site was excavated by a collaboration of archaeologists from Hebrew University of Jerusalem, Tel Aviv University, Geological Survey of Israel, Zinman Institute of Archaeology of University of Haifa, Kimmel Center for Archaeological Sciences of Weizmann Institute of Science, and the Department of Archaeology of Boston University.